SRam-Kumar1214/SR-ECOMMERCE-SALES-REPORT/README.md

 Most Non Profitable Months(Ascending):May, July, December and September<br>
 Most orders Category wise(Ascending):Clothes, Furniture and Electronics<br>
 Top Customers:Harivansh, Madhav, Madan Mohan, Shiva<br>
-Most Revenue Genearating States(Ascending):Maharashtra, Madhya Pradesh, Uttar Pradesh, Gujarar<br>
+Most Revenue Genearating States(Ascending):Maharashtra, Madhya Pradesh, Uttar Pradesh, Gujarat<br>
 Most Quantities are ordered by Cash on Delivery Mode<br>
 These are some of the insights.As it is an Interactive Dashboard, user can get various insights on their business.
 <br>